commerce-docs/devdocs-for-tests/config-guide/deployment/pipeline/build-system.md

 You can have one build system that meets the following requirements:

-*  All Magento code is under source control in the same repository as the development and production systems
+-  All Magento code is under source control in the same repository as the development and production systems
-*  Make sure all of the following are _included_ in source control:
+-  Make sure all of the following are _included_ in source control:

-   *  `app/etc/config.php`
+   -  `app/etc/config.php`
-   *  `generated` directory (and subdirectories)
+   -  `generated` directory (and subdirectories)
-   *  `pub/media` directory
+   -  `pub/media` directory
-   *  `pub/media/wysiwyg` directory (and subdirectories)
+   -  `pub/media/wysiwyg` directory (and subdirectories)
-   *  `pub/static` directory (and subdirectories)
+   -  `pub/static` directory (and subdirectories)

-*  Must have a compatible PHP version installed
+-  Must have a compatible PHP version installed
-*  Must have Composer installed
+-  Must have Composer installed
-*  It has Magento file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems]({{ page.baseurl }}/config-guide/deployment/pipeline/technical-details.html#config-deploy-prereq).
+-  It has Magento file system ownership and permissions set as discussed in [Prerequisite for your development, build, and production systems][].

 The build system does _not_ need any of the following:

-*  Magento database connection
+-  Magento database connection
-*  Magento software installed (only the code must be present)
+-  Magento software installed (only the code must be present)

 {:.bs-callout-info}
 The build machine can be on its own host or on the same host as an installed Magento system.

 ## Configure the build machine